netdisco/netdisco/README.md

 Why ?
 We use Netdisco where I work to delegate administration permissions on 600+ switches of multiple constructors.
 We regularly create/delete roles and change what that role can administrate in `deployment.yml`.
 But modifying that file triggers a restart of both web and backend, which is sorta blocking.
-Hence why want the DB to store portctl roles and ACLs.
+Hence why I'd like the DB to store portctl roles and ACLs.
 I hope this can be usefull to some more people.